-- 1 Why did the diets of ancient Indians change over time? - 2 Who did not receive an education?
+- 1 Which caste (type of group or class) most commonly practised polygamy?
+Suggest a possible reason. - 2 Why did the diets of ancient Indians change over time? - 3 Who did not receive an education?
 Suggest a reason why.

-3 Conduct research on the internet to find out why cows are sacred to Hindus and followers of other religions.
+- 4 What do you consider to be some of the most important differences between marriage and family life in ancient India compared to today in your culture? - 5 Conduct research on the internet to find out why cows are sacred to Hindus and followers of other religions.